 If you see the driver’s license plate, write it down right away.
 Even a partial number can help the police catch the hit-and-run driver.
 Ask witnesses if they saw the plate or remember the color, make and model.
 Ask if they remember what the driver looked like as well.
 You should also write down everything you remember about the crash.
 Take notes regarding exactly what time the accident took place and what direction the vehicle went after the collision.

 Police don’t track down every hit-and-run driver, but they will have a greater chance of success if you can provide them with useful information after the crash.
 If they do track down the driver, you will have an opportunity to get financial support for your medical bills, lost wages, suffering and other related damages by filing a claim in court.

 If the hit-and-run driver isn’t found, your New York City car accident attorney can help you get compensation from your own insurance provider.
 You may be able to receive compensation for your medical bills through your own uninsured motorist coverage.
 Your car accident attorney will ensure that you are offered fair compensation for all of the damages you have suffered.
-Contact Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 to talk about your situation.
+Contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 to talk about your situation.